Alexei Eriomin: Biography

-Alexei Grigorievich Eriomin was born March 17, 1919, in the village of Velikaya Guba, located at the shore of Onega Lake in Northern Karelia.
+Alexei Grigorievich Eriomin was born on 17 March 1919 in the village of Velikaya Guba, located at the shore of Onega Lake in Northern Karelia.

 In 1930 Alexei Eriomin comes to Leningrad.
 In 1935-1939 he studied in the Leningrad Secondary Art School under All-Russian Academy of Arts.

 In 1939 he was drafted into the Red Army.
 As a tankman Alexei Eriomin took part in the German-Soviet War of the Soviet people against Nazi Germany and its allies.
 He was wounded and marked by military awards.

 After demobilization in 1945 Alexei Eriomin entered at the first course of Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied of Boris Fogel, Semion Abugov, Alexander Debler, and Alexander Zaytsev.